15 Best Parks in Raleigh, NC

 Since Raleigh was founded in 1792, it has been called the "City of Oaks."
-And it's easy to see why – Raleigh is gorgeously green, leafy, and tree-lined.
-In fact, since its founding, the city has been committed to keeping it green and fresh.
-While it is a major urban destination in the state, get ready to uncover the many parks in Raleigh, NC.
+And it's easy to see why — Raleigh is gorgeously green, leafy, and tree-lined.
+In fact, since its founding, the city has been committed to keeping it green and the parks are one of Raleigh's highlights.

 In between the steel and concrete of the city are, quite literally, dozens of green spaces, parks, and trails.
-From the largest park in the city, the Dorothea Dix Park, to the oldest park in the state, Pullen Park, and the numerous wildlife preserves and state parks nearby, there is always an excuse to slip away into nature while visiting the top tourist attractions in Raleigh.
+From the largest park in the city, the Dorothea Dix Park, to the oldest park in the state, Pullen Park, and the numerous wildlife preserves and state parks nearby, there is always an excuse to slip away into nature.

 Not only do the parks in Raleigh have walking and hiking trails, many provide ample opportunity for fishing, canoeing, and bird-watching.
 Many parks have community programming, from theater and arts to sports and nature education.
 You can even visit historic-themed parks that take you back in time to the early days of Raleigh.